ČEZ Group: Shareholders and stock listing

 The company is traded on the Prague, Warsaw, Frankfurt and RM-SYSTÉM Czech stock exchanges. and since 2001 company is paying annual dividends.

+In October 2024, ČEZ took a 20% stake in Rolls-Royce SMR at a cost of "several hundred million pounds"; ČEZ plan to deploy up to 3 GWe of SMR generation capacity in the 2030s in the Czech Republic.

 Electric vehicles

 The building of a network of public charging stations for electric vehicles got fully underway in 2011.
 The first public charging station – in front of ČEZ's headquarters in Prague's Duhová Street – opened on November 30, 2011.
 As of December 2011, seven CEZ Group public charging stations were in operation, in Prague and Chrášťany, Prague-West district.

 ČEZ's given charities electric cars to use and test.
 Between 50 and 100 electric cars being made available over the coming years.
 The first two vehicles – a Fiat Fiorino Combi and a Fiat Fiorino Cargo – went to a senior citizen health care charity based in Prague.